The symbols of culture and controversy from last year’s “At the Table I: Red and Blue” exhibit were placed in a smaller, more intimate setting.

 Justice is depicted via white cowboy hats that used to represent our faith in ourselves as heroes, “the good guys”.
 It’s a role that has slipped away as we recognized the “indians” we decimated were Native American tribes with a rich history of their own.

-Lastly, viewers have an opportunity to consider the banquet of symbols through someone else’s eyes.
+Lastly, viewers had an opportunity to consider the banquet of symbols through someone else’s eyes.
 Is a hoodie just another Ken doll outfit, or does it symbolize Trayvon Martin and the court’s approval of vigilantes who “stand their ground”?

 “At the Table II: White and Black” is an opportunity to consider the different contexts that we bring to our conversations about important issues.